It’s the story of one of local history’s greatest “might have been”s.

 However, says the Birdville Historical Society: “Birdville area resident Ed Terrell offered his log cabin for an election polling site to choose the new county seat and to elect officers who would succeed the temporary persons appointed the preceding December 1849.
 The election, on August 5, 1850, was won by Birdville.
 Tarrant County in 1850 had a population of 599 whites and sixty-five slaves.”
 (See 1850 census.)

 By 1850 Tarrant County had few civilian settlements to choose among for the county seat.
 Notable were the small civilian settlement around the fort, Grapevine, and Johnson Station.
 But Grapevine and Johnson Station were not within five miles of the center of the county, as stipulated by the state.
 The Army fort settlement at the confluence of the Clear and West forks of the Trinity River was centrally located.
 But one historian says that five miles northeast of the fort was a community of thirty families that also was centrally located.
 That community won the election and became “Birdville.”

 In 1851 two landowners, William Norris and George Akers, donated forty acres each from their respective adjoining surveys for the site of county seat buildings and streets for Birdville.
 This 1895 county map shows Birdville and the surveys of W. Norris and G. Akers.

 Town lots were not sold until 1854.

 This Tarrant Appraisal District map shows the Birdville town plat.
 Lot 1 of block 1 was in the upper right corner of this map, north of Broadway Avenue and east of Willowcrest Drive.

 The first county courthouse was a log building.
-Photo from Down Historic Trails of Fort Worth and Tarrant County shows the old building in a state of neglect.
+This photo from Down Historic Trails of Fort Worth and Tarrant County shows the old building in a state of neglect.